-If you have been called in for an interview, it is obviously because the resume which you submitted has been impressive.
+If you have been called in for an interview, it is just because the resume which you submitted has been impressive.

 To bag a job in a big company it is mandatory that when you appear for the interview, you bring your A-game so that you will be able to impress the interviewer.

 Believe it or not, interviewers are experienced people, who have been around for a long time and it takes a lot to impress them.